 Ilana joined Watsi on December 31st, 2018.
 Two years ago, Ilana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ilana's most recent donation supported Velonica, a loving mother from Malawi, to fund thyroid surgery.
+Ilana's most recent donation supported Gay, a sweet baby boy from Thailand, to fund life-changing hernia surgery so he can grow up healthy.

 Velonica is a 43-year-old woman and a mother of three living children.
 She shared that she lost a set of twins just a few days after birth some 15 years ago but still holds fond memories of her lovely tiny twins.
 Her children are aged between 25 and 8 years old and they are all in school.
 The oldest daughter is at a teachers' training college and the youngest in 4th grade in primary school.
 Velonica lives with her children and husband in Dowa about 40 kilometers away from the city of Lilongwe in Malawi.
 She and her husband are subsistent farmers, although they usually don’t have enough food for the year and they seek support from her husband’s relatives that live in the same village.
 In 2013, Velonica developed a swelling on her neck.
 She visited different hospitals and finally was referred to Kamuzu Central Hospital (KCH) where a diagnosis of goiter was made.
 A partial thyroidectomy was done at the facility in 2014.
 However, in 2019 her neck swelling resurfaced again.
 She started feeling pain, having sleepless nights, difficulties in swallowing, feeling neck tightness, and headaches.
 She reported again to Kamuzu Central Hospital and a rescan was recommended but unfortunately, it was not done at the time.
 While seeking alternatives, Velonica came to Partners in Hope Medical Center.
 She was seen by a surgeon who, after laboratory tests and a scan, concluded that her goiter has recurred.
 He recommended surgery to remove the enlarged thyroid gland in a procedure called a total thyroidectomy.
 Velonica is currently unable to help her husband on the farm and has challenges in performing daily duties.
 She is unable to lift water on her head or to carry other heavy loads.
 Velonica feels the condition is interfering with her life and is looking forward to living her normal life again soon.
 Velonica said, “I live at my husband’s village among my in-laws and it has been about 2 years now of failing to do the things that every woman does, this is threatening my marriage and makes me feel bad.
 I hope this operation will bring an end to all this and I will be able to do my household chores again.”